harveybc/preprocessor/README.md

 ## Installation

+To install the package via PIP, use the following command:

+> pip install -i https://test.pypi.org/simple/ harveybc-preprocessor

-The installation is made by clonning the github repo and manually installing it, package based installation coming soon..
+Also, the installation can be made by clonning the github repo and manually installing it as in the following instructions.

-### Steps
+### Github Installation Steps
 1. Clone the GithHub repo:
 > git clone https://github.com/harveybc/preprocessor
 2. Change to the repo folder: